-Groundwork Elizabeth will lead this three-year project, in which a total of 30 youth from Elizabeth, ages 14-21, will receive guidance from trained community-based coaches, to better understand topics around population health, develop leadership skills, and implement self-designed projects to make their communities healthier.
+Groundwork Elizabeth is leading this three-year project, in which a total of 30 youth from Elizabeth, ages 14-21, are receiving guidance from trained community-based coaches, to better understand topics around population health, develop leadership skills, and implement self-designed projects to make their communities healthier.
 By the end of this project, the youth participants will have the skills, knowledge, and confidence to work with municipal governments, cross-sector coalitions focused on health, school boards, and other organizations to build healthier and more vibrant communities.
 The youth will also participate in a statewide alumni network to stay connected to their peers as they continue on their leadership paths and move into the next phases of their lives.
-To advance this work in Elizabeth, Groundwork Elizabeth will engage its Green team and other partners including, the NJHI-funded Shaping Elizabeth Community Coalition, the City of Elizabeth, and local youth groups to bring the youth voice to the table in addressing local community needs for a healthier community.
+To advance this work in Elizabeth, Groundwork Elizabeth is engaging its Green team and other partners including, the NJHI-funded Shaping Elizabeth Community Coalition, the City of Elizabeth, and local youth groups to bring the youth voice to the table in addressing local community needs for a healthier community.
 These Elizabeth youth represent one of 10 New Jersey communities supported by the NJHI: Next Generation Community Leaders initiative.

 Follow the latest news coverage regarding NJHI: Next Generation Community Leaders:

 Jonathan Phillips of Groundwork Elizabeth, Highlights How Elizabeth’s Next Generation of Community Leaders Developed a Summer Project Focused on Seniors to Build a Healthier Community